 There on that stage in Philadelphia we saw the real issue confronting America.
-In the city of William Penn his words came to mind.
-"Man must be governed by God or he will be ruled by tyrants."
-Not governed by the Right or by the Left, but Government by God.
-Not Right versus Left, but Right versus Wrong.
+In the city of William Penn his words come to mind, "Men must be governed by God or they will be ruled by tyrants."
+Not governed by the Right or by the Left but Government by God.
+Not Right versus Left, but right versus wrong.